Biden says 'hello' to N.Korea's Kim amid tensions over weapons tests | Technology

 North Korea has said the U.S. overtures are insincere because Washington maintains "hostile policies" such as military drills and sanctions.
 When asked whether Biden was willing to take concrete steps to break the stalemate, the official said that the administration was looking for serious engagement, not grand gestures.

 "This is a decision that only the DPRK can make," the official said, using the initials of North Korea's official name.
-REGIONAL TEAM-BUILDING
+At a U.S. air base south of Seoul, Biden and Yoon toured an air operations center.
+American and South Korean troops, behind large computer projectors showing maps of the border separating North and South Korea, are tasked with defending against any missiles the North might launch.

+Yoon said such facilities are important given "increasing" threats from North Korea.
+Biden later ate ice cream and greeted American troops and their families at a bowling alley on the base, before departing for Japan.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)